Am I Still Thrilled about Impulse Buying a House 3 Years Later?

 At this time, rates around the country were soaring to 7%, and some were even higher!

 Skeptical, I asked him how they could manage such a rate.
-He said that as national builders, they scooped up tons of loans each year and still had plenty available with lower rates.
+He said that as national builders, they scoop up tons of loans each year and still have plenty available with lower rates.
 I asked if it was an ARM (adjustable rate mortgage), knowing some shady financers will try to trick folks into these dangerous products, but nope, he guaranteed it was a 30-year fixed.

 I pulled out my calculator and did some quick math.